 Central pontine myelinolysis

-- If the serum osmolarity then increases suddenly, it leads to rapid mass movement of free fluid out of the cells into the surrounding fluid, which causes cell damage and subsequent demyelination.
+This occurs because brain cells adjust to hyponatraemic state by absorbing free fluid to increase the osmolarity of the surrounding fluid.
+If the serum osmolarity then increases suddenly, it leads to a rapid movement of free fluid out of the cells into the surrounding fluid, which causes cell damage and subsequent demyelination.

-- Common symptoms include dysphagia, dysarthria and paralysis.
+Common symptoms include dysphagia, dysarthria and paralysis.

-- To avoid this complication, sodium levels should be monitored frequently and correction should be no faster than 10 mmol/L/24hr.
+To avoid this complication, sodium levels should be monitored frequently and correction should be no faster than 10 mmol/L/24hr.

-- Patients presenting with headaches need a thorough history and examination to narrow the differential diagnosis and guide further investigations.
+Patients presenting with headaches need a thorough history and examination to narrow the differential diagnosis and guide further investigations.

-- Pituitary tumours are not always hormone producing (functional), therefore a normal pituitary hormone profile does not rule out the presence of a pituitary lesion.
+Pituitary tumours are not always hormone-producing (functional), therefore a normal pituitary hormone profile does not rule out the presence of a pituitary lesion.

-- Postoperative electrolyte imbalances are common in pituitary surgery.
+Post-operative electrolyte imbalances are common in pituitary surgery.

-- Frequent monitoring of electrolytes is essential to recognise issues early and prevent complications.
+Frequent monitoring of electrolytes is essential to recognise issues early and prevent complications.

-- Specialist endocrine opinion should be sought before commencing sodium replacement in this patient group.
+Specialist endocrine opinion should be sought before commencing sodium replacement in this patient group.

-- Rapid correction of hyponatraemia is dangerous and can result in catastrophic complications.
+Rapid correction of hyponatraemia is dangerous and can result in catastrophic complications.